James Zadroga 9/11 Health and Compensation Act: History

 The next day the Committee unanimously passed a bill which would permanently reauthorize the 9/11 Victim Compensation Fund.

 Impact

 In 2008, the National Response Team began a multi-agency effort to draft guidelines for protecting the health of emergency responders in the event of future disasters.
 The product of this effort, the Emergency Responder Health Monitoring and Surveillance framework, was published in 2012.

 The act allocated $4.2 billion to create the World Trade Center Health Program, which provides testing and treatment for people suffering from long-term health problems related to the 9/11 attacks.
 The WTC Health Program replaced preexisting 9/11-related health programs such as the Medical Monitoring and Treatment Program and the WTC Environmental Health Center program.
 The Zadroga Act required the WTC Health Program to begin administering medical benefits on July 1, 2011.

+Section 301, codified at 26 U.S.C.
+5000C, imposes a 2% excise tax on certain Federal procurement payments to certain foreign persons.
+The amount of tax due is to be retained by the federal agency concerned and submitted to the Internal Revenue Service.

 Reauthorization

 On December 18, 2015, the James Zadroga 9/11 Health and Compensation Reauthorization Act passed as part of the Consolidated Appropriations Act, 2016, which extended medical benefits to affected individuals until 2090.